cointobanks/lifetioncoin-docs/_includes/devdoc/guide_wallets.md

 {% autocrossref %}

-Dash wallets at their core are a collection of private keys.
+Lifetioncoin wallets at their core are a collection of private keys.
 These collections are stored digitally in a file, or can even be physically stored on pieces of paper.